bbauska/W3Cx-4of5-thru-May-2024/README.md

 <h3 id="ch3-4-1">3.4.1 Introduction</h3>
 <!------------------------------------------------------------------------------------------------>

-In these lectures, we will learn how to <i>drag and drop files<i> between the browser and the desktop.
-The process shares similarities with the methods for <i>dragging and dropping elements<i> within an HTML document, but it's even simpler!
+In these lectures, we will learn how to <i>drag and drop files</i> between the browser and the desktop.
+The process shares similarities with the methods for <i>dragging and dropping elements</i> within an HTML document, but it's even simpler!

 <h4>Drag and drop files from the desktop to the browser: the files property of the clipboard</h4>